Aging & Health A to Z

 - Educate yourself about your family history and personal risk factors

-- Have regular check-ups and cancer screening when appropriate.
+- Have regular check-ups and cancer screening when appropriate

 The American Institute for Cancer Research recommends that at least two-thirds of your normal dinner plate should be filled with vegetables, fruits, whole grains, and beans.
 The following foods are especially recommended:

-- legumes – beans, soybeans, peas, lentils
+- Legumes such as beans, soybeans, peas, lentils

-- garlic, onions and leeks
+- garlic, onions, and leeks